Thom deLaraM.S.W., M.B.A.

 Professor of Practice

 Professor deLara has authored more than 30 funded federal, state, local, and foundation grant applications, totaling in excess of $10 million.
 His funded grant applications include new program starts, and program renewals for community health centers through the United States Public Health Service.
-His most recent funded grant was intended to develop master’s and doctoral level online courses for veterans, active military, military family members, and professionals who are interested in developing clinical skills for working with veterans and military families.

 M.B.A., Barry University, Business Administration, 1980